Asuna (Sword Art Online): Alicization

-Asuna is also a major character in Alicization.
-After Kirito disappears off the grid after Johnny Black's attack, Asuna discovers the existence of the Ocean Turtle and requested the help of Rinko Koujiro, who helped her get on board and convinced Kikuoka to let her stay.
-When the Dark Territory began their attack, Asuna logged into the Underworld under the super account, the Goddess of Creation, Stacia.
+Asuna was also a major character in Alicization.
+After Kirito disappeared off the grid after Johnny Black's attack in the real world, she discovered the existence of the Ocean Turtle (オーシャン・タートル, Ōshan Tātoru) and requested the help of Rinko Koujiro, who helped her get on board and convinced Seijirou Kikuoka to let her stay.
+When the Dark Territory began their attack, Asuna logged into the Underworld under the super account Stacia (ステイシア, Suteishia), the Goddess of Creation.

 Other appearances

 In Sword Art Online Abridged (SAO Abridged), an abridged fandub/re-adaptation of the anime by American animation studio Something Witty Entertainment, which as of 2024 has run for two seasons, Asuna is voiced by Carrie Johnston.
-Using original animated sequences and dialogue, in SAO Abridged, Asuna is given additional storylines, including having inially been a noob on joining SAO, and further fleshing out her relationship with Kirito and escape from Sugou.
+Using original animated sequences and dialogue, in SAO Abridged, Asuna is given additional storylines, including having initially been a noob on joining SAO, and further fleshing out her relationship with Kirito and escape from Sugou.

 Reception

 Critical commentary

 Cherami Leigh has received praise for her performance as Asuna in the English dub.

 Asuna finds that she feels more at home in the recreated Sword Art Online than in the real world.
 For two years in the online world, she was a warrior in charge of her own destiny and helped lead others in their fight for freedom.
-In the real world she’s the heiress to a rich and distinguished family full of CEOs and politicians and is thus expected to go to the best schools, get the best grades, get a highly respected job, and marry an influential high-society man — her whole life has been planned out for her since birth.
+In the real world she's the heiress to a rich and distinguished family full of CEOs and politicians and is thus expected to go to the best schools, get the best grades, get a highly respected job, and marry an influential high-society man – her whole life has been planned out for her since birth.
 There is no room in the plan for spending time in an online game with her friends, going to a non-top tier school, or loving a normal boy.
 Much of [...]
-Asuna’s struggle with who she is and who she wants to be as she is pitted against her overbearing, intolerant mother at home.
+Asuna's struggle with who she is and who she wants to be as she is pitted against her overbearing, intolerant mother at home.